.webp)

 7. Seizures can have many different triggers

 Sometimes a person with epilepsy will notice that their seizures seem to happen in certain situations.
 Perhaps the best known seizure trigger is flashing lights, which is known as photosensitive epilepsy.
-However, this is actually a fairly rare type of seizure trigger (less than 5% have it).
-Things like stress, tiredness, or forgetting to take epilepsy medication are more significant triggers.
+However, this is actually a fairly rare type of seizure trigger (approximately 5% of people with epilepsy have it, according to a 2017 review in the Seizure journal).
+Things like stress, tiredness, or forgetting to take epilepsy medication are more common triggers.

 8. Most seizures are not medical emergencies

 Most seizures last between a few seconds and two minutes.
-If the person having the seizure has had them before, this is not usually a medical emergency.
-All the same, it is important to remember ‘stay, safe, side’:
+If the person having the seizure has had them before, it may not be considered a medical emergency.

 - Stay with them until the seizure ends

-- Make them safe by moving sharp objects away
+- Make them safe by moving potentially dangerous objects away

-- Try to turn them on their side if possible
+- If they’re lying down, turn them on their side if possible

 9. You cannot swallow your tongue during a seizure

 This is another important epilepsy fact.
-It is impossible to swallow your tongue because it is attached to the bottom of your mouth by strong muscle fibers.
-Unfortunately, some people believe you need to put something in the mouth of people who are having epileptic seizures.
-You must not do this because it could block the airway.
+It is impossible to swallow your tongue because it is attached to the bottom of your mouth by strong muscle fibres.
+Unfortunately, some people believe you need to put something in the mouth of people who are having epileptic seizures to stop them from swallowing their tongue.
+This is not true, and is potentially dangerous.

 10. One third of people can't control seizures with medication

-When someone is first diagnosed with epilepsy, they will typically be put on anti-epileptic drugs (AEDs) which can help control their seizures.
-However, AEDs only work for about two thirds of people.
-Individuals who have drug resistant epilepsy need to use different treatment options.
+When someone is first diagnosed with epilepsy, they will typically be treated with anti seizure medication (ASM) which can help control their seizures.
+However, ASMs do not work for about one third of people.
+Individuals who have drug resistant epilepsy may need to use different treatment options.

 Myth busting: 10 common epilepsy misconceptions